sayer/rvc2mqtt/rvc2mqtt/MQTT_TESTING.md

 ./test_lights.pl
 ```

-This script doesn't require any external tools as it uses the same Perl MQTT library as mqtt2rvc.pl.
+This script doesn't require any external tools as it uses the same Perl MQTT library.

 ### 3. MQTT Monitor